code-star/rd-2019-01-18-flow-vs-typescript/README.md

 ### Differences
 - Predicate Functions
-- ReadOnlyArray
 - Classes are limited; no private / public / etc

 #### Predicate Functions
 Adds the `%checks` syntax to a function.
 It's return value is then used by the compiler to make non-null assumptions of variables.
 This is currently not available in TypeScript.

-#### ReadOnlyArray
-This makes an Array, actually readonly through the compiler.
-It will actively error when you try to do `.push()` or assign `arr[2]` directly, which is something that TypeScript does not do by default.

 #### Limited class access modifiers
 In Flow there are no (known) ways to indicate `private` or `public` functions or variables.